On this page:

 2.2.2 Geometry Description

 The in-plane geometry for this problem is a quarter-symmetry representation of a square plate with a hole in the center, shown in figure 5.
 For this problem, and .
-The out-of-plane thickness is held constant at .
-No mesh refinement is done in that direction due to the exact plane-strain solution being constant through the thickness.
+The out-of-plane thickness is selected to be the mesh element size in each computation, so that there is always only one element in the thickness direction.

 Figure 5: A quarter-symmetry representation of a infinite plate with a hole.